Designing with Foresight: When to Hire a Smart Home Integrator in Your Custom Build

 $5,000 – $25,000+

-Cutting into finished headers, rebuilding drywall pockets, repairing custom crown molding, and potential paint mismatches.
+Cutting into finished headers, rebuilding drywall pockets, repairing custom crown molding, and repainting.

 Whole-Home Audio (Hard Wire)